Painters and Decorators in Crystal Palace (SE19, SE20)

 Frequently Asked Questions

-- How much does it cost to repaint a Crystal Palace four-bedroom?
+- What does a full repaint of a Crystal Palace four-bedroom involve?

-- A typical four-bedroom Victorian terrace or Edwardian semi in SE19 costs £8,000-£13,000 to fully redecorate inside, based on two coats of mid-range trade paint, a proper two-coat woodwork system, and full preparation throughout.
-Smaller two-bed flats and conversions run £4,500-£7,500.
-Exterior repaints covering masonry, render, timber, and ironwork add £4,500-£9,500 on top, depending on access and the hillside gradient.
+- A typical four-bedroom Victorian terrace or Edwardian semi in SE19 gets two coats of mid-range trade paint, a proper two-coat woodwork system, and full preparation throughout.
+Smaller two-bed flats and conversions follow the same approach scaled to the rooms.
+Exterior repaints cover masonry, render, timber, and ironwork on top, depending on access and the hillside gradient.
 We quote a fixed price after a site visit.
 If we miss something on the survey, that's our problem, not yours.

 - Which council do I need consent from in Crystal Palace?